arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 We will use two Portenta Machine Control devices and the PLC IDE to set up the Modbus TCP communication.

-The Ethernet LAN (RJ-45) cable makes a physical connection between both devices using the `ETH RJ45` port.
+The Ethernet LAN (RJ-45) cable physically connects both devices using the `ETH RJ45` port.
 The following image provides a connection diagram for both devices:

 ![General setup for two Portenta Machine Control devices with Ethernet Switch](assets/pmc_plcide_hardware_connection_eth.svg)

 The setup incorporates an Ethernet switch that monitors Portenta Machine Control using the PLC IDE.
-This configuration not only links both Portenta Machine Control devices using the PLC IDE but also lets you employ a profile to observe information exchanges in real time.
+This configuration links Portenta Machine Control devices using the PLC IDE and lets you employ a profile to observe real-time information exchanges.
 We recommend using an Ethernet switch for this tutorial to ensure optimal communication between devices and monitor in real-time.

 ### Workspace Pre-Configuration

-There are some considerations that you will need to understand beforehand for the proper use of Modbus TCP on Portenta Machine Control within PLC IDE.
+You will need to consider some aspects beforehand to use Modbus TCP properly on Portenta Machine Control within PLC IDE.
 The following subsections will help briefly explain such aspects.

 #### PLC IDE Project Configuration & Licenses Management
-<br></br>

 In any robust development environment, understanding the intricacies of project configuration and the nuances of license management is essential.
 The Arduino PLC IDE provides a unique blend of features tailored for industrial automation.
 Still, to employ them effectively, a solid foundation is indispensable.

 We highly recommend reviewing [this tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license) before delving into the present tutorial.

 #### Portenta Machine Control Basic Configuration
-<br></br>

-To establish Modbus TCP communication, identify the IP address assigned to each Portenta Machine Control device.
-When you connect the Portenta Machine Control to a computer using an RJ-45 cable via an Ethernet port with standard ethernet settings, it automatically obtains an IP address from the external *Dynamic Host Configuration Protocol (DHCP)* server.
-To locate these auto-assigned IP addresses, utilizing tools like this [scanner](https://angryip.org/) can prove invaluable.
+The IP address is assigned to each Portenta Machine Control device to establish Modbus TCP communication.
+Connecting the Portenta Machine Control to a router using an RJ-45 cable with standard ethernet settings automatically obtains an IP address from the external *Dynamic Host Configuration Protocol (DHCP)* server.
+Using tools like this [scanner](https://angryip.org/) can prove invaluable in locating these auto-assigned IP addresses.

-It is also feasible to assign a custom IP address with desired properties to the Portenta Machine Control using the __Ethernet.begin()__  method.
+Assigning a custom IP address with desired properties to the Portenta Machine Control using the __Ethernet.begin()__  method is also feasible.
 This approach is handy when specific addresses need to be designated due to particular operational criteria.
-To achieve this, we will employ the sketch located in the `Resources` tab of the PLC IDE.
+We will employ the sketch in the PLC IDE's `Resources` tab to achieve this.
 An attached image offers an overview of the setup possibilities within the sketch.

 ![Portenta Machine Control Manual IP Configuration](assets/pmc_plcide_ipconfig.png)

 ***The __Ethernet.begin(ip, dns, gateway, subnet)__ method will delay initialization for 60 seconds if either the RJ45 cable is not connected or the Ethernet properties, like the IP address, are misconfigured.
 This behavior can be modified with the __Ethernet.begin(NULL, ip, dns, gateway, subnet, connection_timeout)__ method by adjusting the `connection_timeout` argument.
 This parameter defines the timeout for establishing a Data Layer connection.***

-If opting to set the IP address for the Portenta Machine Control manually, it is also necessary to adjust the computer's Ethernet interface in the *IPv4* settings.
+If opting to manually set the IP address for the Portenta Machine Control, it is also necessary to adjust the computer's Ethernet interface in the *IPv4* settings.
 The information input in the IPv4 configurations should correspond to the gateway settings.
 A stable connection to the Portenta Machine Control via the PLC IDE is pivotal for successful project execution.
 Below, an illustrative setup is depicted for the Windows 11 operating system:

 ![Windows IP Manual IP Configuration](assets/plcide_ip_manual_config.png)